bfopengradient/US_regulatory_fines_financial_services/README.md

 Check which financial services firms were fined the most by US regulators and how many times they incurred large fines between 2001 and 2018.

+The cutoff point was the largest 100 fines recorded in the violations tracker data set.
+Data is compiled and made available at the following url, https://www.goodjobsfirst.org/violation-tracker .